Engee documentation

 Implementation

-New numeric types should have an implementation of this function to compare two arguments of the new type, and to compare with other types, if possible, apply promotion rules.
+New numeric types should implement this function for two arguments of the new type, and handle comparison to other types via promotion rules where possible.

 !=(x, y)